Over 2,500 costumes were

 The little costume drive that turned into much, much more.
 Michelle Burns is a busy mom, Realtor and community activist.
-For the past few years, she has been collecting and redistributing Halloween costumes on her own - 10 one year, 20 the next.
+For the past many years, she has been collecting and redistributing Halloween costumes on her own - 20 one year, 30 the next...
 In 2016, she decided she'd create a post in a community group on social media and was instantly inundated with responses from people with costumes to donate.
 With Katrina O'Grady's gracious offer of using her home as a drop-off center and Angie Lopez stepping in to refashion, embellish and merchandise, Costume Connections was born.
 With Angie's business savvy, Katrina's fundraising skills, and Michelle's area connections, Costume Connection, Inc was formed as a Texas non-profit corporation, attained IRS 501(c)(3) status, and organized an incredibly successful "Non-profit Launch & Halloween Season Kickoff" fundraising event in 2017.

 Costume Connections on KXAN news.

 In June 2017, Costume Connection, Inc. was formed as a Texas non-profit corporation and is classified as a public charity under IRS Code section 501(c)(3).